This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Interactive Experience: This is my absolute favorite interactive experience…….multiple times each hour Daisy and Minnie host a beach dance party.
 It's ADORABLE.

-This is a smaller, quieter experience…..and would be PERFECT for younger kids who aren't used to characters.
+This is a smaller, quieter experience…..and would be a good option for younger children who aren't used to characters.

 Location and Time of Day: The Disney Princess Breakfast Adventures is located inside the Grand Californian Hotel in the Napa Rose (you do NOT need a park ticket for this dining experience).
 It takes place Thursdays through Mondays between 8:00 AM and 12:00 PM.